ember91/vrt_tools_cmd/README.md

 Simulate packet loss by generating a file with some VRT packets missing.

+## VRT Socket

+Send packets over a socket with the same time interval as suggested by packet timestamps in a VRT packet file.

 ### Prerequisites

 * C++17 compiler, such as GCC